RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 ## How is the amount of stake-reward calculated?

-The stake reward is calculated by two combined algorithms.

-`Proof of Stake rewards will give you 10 GRC for each block you stake
+Proof of Stake rewards will give you 10 GRC for each block you stake.
+If you are not in investor mode you will also receive your BOINC rewards on top of the 10 in the same block.
-`Proof of Research rewards for BOINC contribution, though research activity.
-A PoR block is a combined payment 10 GRC and research reward.`

 ## The wallet says "Not Staking because you don't have mature coins" , how long does it take for coins to mature?

-It takes about 16 hours for GRC to become mature from the time of arrival in your wallet.
+It takes 16 hours for GRC to become mature from the time of arrival in your wallet.
 After a specific set of coins have Staked, they will need to mature again for 16 hours before they can Stake again.